twoutlook/write-down-a-sentence/README.md

 ### 6/17 Early 5K jogging
 - I didn't jog since I moved to my current location.
 Get up early and give it a try.
 It's a good workout.
 And, I should do it more often!
-- Continue to develop corporate manufactory management application.
-Make it in a good path, mind-set in a flow status.
+- Continue to develop corporate manufactory management applications.
+Make it in a good path, mindset in a flow status.
 Enjoy it!